onap/integration/docs/docs_vFW_CNF_CDS.rst

         },

 Since Istanbul release, SO is equipped with dedicated workflow for verification of the CNF status.
 It works similarly to the workflow introduced in Honolulu, however basic CNF Status Verification step utilizes "Ready" flag of the StatusAPI response to check if k8s resources created from Helm package are up and running.
 Ready flag works properly in k8splugin 0.9.1 or higher.
 Both operations are performed by ControllerExecutionBB in SO and are realized by cnf-adapter component in SO.
-This workflow can be triggered by dedicated endpoint documented here: `CNF Health Check`_.
+This workflow can be triggered by a dedicated endpoint documented here: `CNF Health Check`_.
 This workflow is not yet integrated into automation scripts.

 3-6 Synchronization of created k8s resources into AAI .....................................................